-GENERAL
+GENERAL.

-6.1.
+- 6.1.
 In order to achieve the objectives and discharge the responsibilities listed in Section 3 and to exert effective control over the related activities, the operating organization should establish appropriate documented management programmes.
 For the purpose of this Safety Guide, a 'management programme' consists of a systematic application of planning schedules, procedures, reviews and audits supported by appropriate resources to administer a specific management policy.

-6.2.
-The areas to be covered by various management processes and programmes in accordance with SSR2/2 Rev. 1 overarching requirement, for the safe operation of plant should [CR29] include, but are not limited to, the following:
+- 6.2.
+The areas to be covered by various management programmes for the safe operation of plant should include, but are not limited to, the following:

+- staffing,

+- qualification and training,

+- -commissioning,

+- plant operations,